vijuSR/NeuralNet/README.md

 # NeuralNet
-Create any number of layers of feed-forward neural network (MLPs) easily.
+Creates any number of layers of feed-forward neural network (MLPs) easily.

 # TO GET IT WORKING
 - Download or clone the project.